lutraconsulting/mergin-docs/www/pages/subscriptions.md

   - At this time we are not processing reverse-charge VAT payments but will be doing so in the future.
   - If a VAT number is entered, this must be associated with the address you enter below.
   - The address you enter must match the address registered with your payment method (e.g. credit card)
-  - The address entered needs to match the address
+  - The address entered needs to match the VAT registered address

 If you'd like to purchase Team plan on annual basis and would like to make bank transfer payment, please contact us (info@lutraconsulting.co.uk) for manual invoicing.